apache/trafficcontrol/docs/source/api/v4/deliveryservices.rst

 :regional:              A boolean value defining the :ref:`ds-regional` setting on this :term:`Delivery Service`
 :regionalGeoBlocking:   A boolean defining the :ref:`ds-regionalgeo` setting on this :term:`Delivery Service`
 :remapText:             :ref:`ds-raw-remap`
+:requiredCapabilities:  An array of the capabilities that this delivery service requires.

+	.. versionchanged:: 4.1

 :serviceCategory:       The name of the :ref:`ds-service-category` with which the :term:`Delivery Service` is associated
 :signed:                ``true`` if  and only if ``signingAlgorithm`` is not ``null``, ``false`` otherwise
 :signingAlgorithm:      Either a :ref:`ds-signing-algorithm` or ``null`` to indicate URL/URI signing is not implemented on this :term:`Delivery Service`